What to Pack for Europe: The 5-Step System

-Whether you’re planning to spend a long weekend in London, a semester abroad in Italy, or an entire summer traveling around the continent by Eurorail, don’t start packing your bags without referencing this Ultimate European Packing list!
+Whether you’re planning to spend a long weekend in London, a semester abroad in Italy, or an entire summer in Europe traveling around the continent by Eurorail, don’t pack your bags without referencing this ultimate European packing list!

-Once you start planning, it’s tempting to expand your European journey from a single destination—to several.
+Once you start planning a trip to Europe, it’s tempting to expand your journey from a single destination to several.
 Inexpensive intra-continental flights and the speed of the local rail system make it easier than ever to explore multiple countries during a single trip.
-And, considering the cost of flying to gateway cities like London, Rome and Paris (fares can easily exceed $1,000 round trip) that’s exactly what most US-based travelers do.
+And, considering the cost of flying to gateway cities like London, Rome, and Paris (fares can easily exceed $1,000 round trip) that’s exactly what most U.S.-based travelers do.

 Are you planning to roll your luggage throughout your journey—or do you need straps and a comfortable frame so that you can easily carry your gear from place to place?
 If you’re traveling to Europe (where modern boutique hotels meet ancient piazzas), the answer is almost certainly going to be “both.”
-Fortunately, with a hybrid piece of luggage (like those in Eagle Creek’s Switchback or Morphus lines), you can easily switch back and forth between your preferred methods of toting your stuff.
+Fortunately, with a hybrid piece of luggage), you can easily switch back and forth between your preferred methods of toting your stuff.

-For most European travel, your bag can and probably will be rolled — so why put the extra weight and work on your shoulders?
-In those instances where rough cobblestoned streets or endless staircases (think Venice) are the norm, the ability to convert to a backpack can be a real lifesaver, landing it at the top of the list for the best travel backpack for Europe.
+For many stops on your European trip, your bag can and probably will be rolled—so why put the extra weight and work on your shoulders?
+In those instances where rough cobblestoned streets or endless staircases (think Venice) are the norm, the ability to convert your luggage to a backpack can be a real lifesaver, landing it at the top of the list for the best travel backpack for Europe.
 A few top considerations for bags that match packing conveniences with the rigors of European travels include:

 Step 2: Pack in Layers